Zomega/ROSPoMoCo/README.md

 * Providing Access in ROS to all features under normal PoMoCo (and more!)
 * Clean code base.
 * Integration or creation of gait generation for arbitrary paths (move_base compatible ).
-* An optional simple GUI for monitoring and controlling hexy manually.
+* Optional simple GUIs for monitoring and controlling Hexy manually.
 * Complete ROS .launch files for various modes.
 * (Possible) C++ port of essentials for speed.

 Custom ROS messages
 ---------------------------
-* leg_pose defines the pose of a single leg.
-Primitive uint8s are used for angles, and should be converted into the 0 to 180 range before use.
+* `leg_pose` defines the pose of a single leg.
+Primitive `uint8`s are used for angles, and should be converted into the 0 to 180 range before use.
-* pose defines the pose of the entire robot, and is composed of many leg_pose objects.
+* `pose` defines the pose of the entire robot, and is composed of many `leg_pose` objects.
 The neck is currently not included in this description.

 License(s) and Warranty
 -----------------------------